Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 ```

 Option names should be prefixed with one of the words `with`, `without`, `no`, or a verb in the imperative tense describing the action to be taken.
 For example, an option to run a test suite should be named `--with-test` or `--with-check` rather than `--test`, and an option to enable a shared library should be named `--enable-shared` rather than `--shared`.

+Note that options that aren’t ` build.with? ` or ` build.without? ` should be actively deprecated where possible.
+See [wget](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/wget.rb#L27-L31) for an example.

 See the [graphviz](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/graphviz.rb) formula for an example.